celliott1/Visitor-Pattern/README.md

 - Then, we can modify it to make it more complex with the extra accept method added to allow visitor access to the element.
 - On the other hand, we also implement a visitor interface.
 - This deals with the specifics of the output.

+- The Visitor pattern provides a concrete visitor class in which we can use to visit the classes of a variety of different objects to perform operations on them.
+The visitor interface provides a visit method for each different type of object whereas the visitable interface defines an accept method for each of its classes.
+This allows the user to add functionality to classes without changing them.